stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID.

+<aside class="success"> When the end-user is redirected to itsme in the browser, we specify a redirect_uri afterwards.
+We have to provide BMID the Redirect URIs.
+Can we give additional parameters?
+Or does the entire redirect_uri need to match?”**

+The entire redirect_uri must match therefore no additional parameter is allowed.

 <aside class="warning"> BMID can register only one JWKSet URL.
 It is not possible to register multiple JWKSet URLs for one environment.</aside>

 Once your Sandbox is created, you will receive: